cds-snc/digital-canada-ca/content/en/blog/posts/reschedule-a-citizenship-appointment.md

 ---
+title: >-
-title: "Reschedule a citizenship appointment: Empowering applicants and frontline staff"
+  Reschedule a citizenship appointment: Empowering applicants and frontline staff
+description: >-
-description: "The goal of our partnership with Immigration, Refugees and Citizenship Canada (IRCC) is to make the process of rescheduling a citizenship appointment as convenient and stress-free as possible for applicants, whilst empowering frontline staff. "
+  The goal of our partnership with Immigration, Refugees and Citizenship Canada (IRCC) is to make the process of rescheduling a citizenship appointment as convenient and stress-free as possible for applicants, whilst empowering frontline staff.
 author: Hillary Lorimer and Mithula Naik
-date: 2018-04-13 09:00:00 -0400
+date: '2018-04-13 09:00:00 -0400'
 image: /img/cds/blog-ircc-april.jpg
+image-alt: >-
-image-alt: The waiting area at an IRCC client support centre with nine stations at the service counter.
+  The waiting area at an IRCC client support centre with nine stations at the service counter.
-translationKey: "reschedule-a-citizenship-appointment"
+translationKey: reschedule-a-citizenship-appointment
+thumb: /img/cds/thumbnails/blog-ircc-april.jpg
+processed: 1550672961748
 ---

 The goal of our partnership with [Immigration, Refugees and Citizenship Canada](https://www.canada.ca/en/immigration-refugees-citizenship.html) (IRCC) is to make the process of rescheduling a citizenship appointment as convenient and stress-free as possible for applicants, whilst empowering frontline staff.